yugabyte/yugabyte-db/docs/content/latest/yedis/api/_index.md

 linkTitle: API Reference
 description: API Reference
 summary: Reference for the YEDIS API
-image: /images/section_icons/api/redis.png
+image: /images/section_icons/api/yedis.png
 headcontent:
 menu:
   latest:
     identifier: api-yedis
     parent: yedis
     weight: 4000
-aliases:
-  - /latest/api/yedis
-  - /latest/api/redis
 isTocNested: true
 showAsideToc: true
 ---

 ## Introduction
-YEDIS API is a transactional (single-key ACID) key-value API that is compatible with the Redis commands library.
-A Redis client can connect, send request, and receive result from YugaByte DB.
+The YEDIS API provides a clustered, auto-sharded, globally distributed and persistent key-value API that is compatible with the Redis commands library.
+A Redis client can connect, send requests, and receive results from YugaByte DB.

 ## Data Types
 The following datatypes can be read and written via the YEDIS API.
-All data are on-disk persistent in YugaByte DB.<br>

 Data Type | Development Status |
 ---------|-------------|